joel-marks/jm/content/posts/2025-01-29_survival-against-the-odds/index.md

 ## Finding their way home

 Our three heroes are on a path by a river bank.
 They've been walking for a week.
 They see the forest thin out in front of them, and then they step into a new world.
 Ahead of them is a beautiful vista.
 The forest has been cleared to make way for wooden buildings.
 Children are playing by the water.
 Several boats are moored up, and they can hear a generator.
 Weary but elated, they walk into the village.
+But how did they survive?

 1. Why teams can achieve more